ZulZ-M3m3q/Beyonder-GreatNFCCardbasedbattle/replit.md

 ### Game Logic Architecture

-**Roulette-Based Battle System (November 17, 2025)**
+**Multi-Fighter Battle System (November 20, 2025)**
+- Each player can bring up to 2 fighters to battle (minimum 1 required)
 - Battles use a roulette mechanic where players press STOP buttons to lock in random numbers (1-5)
-- Higher number attacks each turn; ties result in no attacks
-- Damage calculation: Attack - Defence (minimum 1 damage to prevent stalemates)
+- When a player wins the roulette:
+  - They choose which of their fighters attacks (if they have 2)
+  - They choose which opponent fighter to target (if opponent has 2)
+- Fighter selection UI appears with clickable buttons showing fighter names and current HP
+- Damage calculation: ATK × multiplier (no defense reduction, uses real stats from cards)
-- 25% chance for defender to block, reducing damage to 25% of original
+- 25% chance for defender to block, reducing damage to 50% of original
-- Battle continues until one character's HP reaches 0
+- Battle continues until all fighters on one side are defeated
-- Winner gains experience points for leveling up
+- All fighters on winning team gain 50 EXP, losing team gains 25 EXP
-- Replaced original automated battle system for more player engagement
+- Replaced single-fighter system for more strategic team-based gameplay (November 17, 2025 → November 20, 2025)

 **State Management**
-- Global variables (`player1Character`, `player2Character`, `battleInterval`) track game state
+- Global variables (`player1Fighters`, `player2Fighters`, `battleInterval`, `pendingAttacker`, `pendingMultiplier`) track game state
+- Fighter arrays store up to 2 fighters per player
 - No formal state management library; state is managed imperatively
 - Screen visibility serves as the primary state indicator
 - Pros: Straightforward implementation for small scope